 Branding for children is fun, creative and strategic.
-There’s more than what meets the eye when catching the attention of the little ones, it’s the big ones – the decision makers.
+There’s more than what meets the eye when catching the attention of the little ones.
+It’s the big ones – the decision-makers.
 Children are savvy.
-It’s not only important to capture their attention but to capture the attention of the decision makers that are purchasing for them (the adults).
+It’s important to capture the attention of the decision-makers, the ones purchasing items for the little ones.
 Child-centric brands range anywhere from toys to books, music, clothing, child care services, play centres, schools and the likes.
 Here we explore the ABC of successful branding for children.

 A – Adults

 Let’s start with the adults.
 When building a brand for children, it’s critical to acknowledge the adults as the purchasing agents.
-As customers, adults typically have the persona of a caregiver – one that is empathetic and kind, yet disciplined and well informed.
-Their purchasing patterns may range anywhere from spending money on a special gift for their child, to a budgeted decision (clothing for instance) knowing that their young infant may grow out of their clothes or it may be a balancing probabilities between quality and affordability, safety and security.
+As customers, adults typically have the persona of a caregiver – one that is empathetic and kind yet disciplined and well informed.
+Their purchasing patterns may range anywhere from spending money on a special gift for their child to a budgeted decision (clothing, for instance), knowing that their young infant may grow out of their clothes or balancing probabilities between quality and affordability and safety and security.
 The latter is certainly true when it comes to entrusting their decisions in child care centres or playgroups.
-Point is, irrespective of how much a child may want something or how fun it looks, it’s the parents’ decision or guardian in the end.
-The decision making process varies depending on the product or the services.
+The point is, irrespective of how much a child may want something or how fun it looks, the parents or guardian decide in the end.
+The decision-making process varies depending on the product or the services.
 Investing in an educational playgroup vs. buying a fun new toy greatly differs.
 One decision may be instantaneous, another long term.
-Irrespective of the maturity in the decision making process, there is still an element of fun.
-There is the child in each one of us after all!
+Irrespective of the maturity in the decision-making process, there is still an element of fun.
+There is the child in each one of us, after all!
 Adults purchasing children’s products or services become children themselves.
 They experience their childhood again in their own way.
-Building a brand that connects both with the adult and child therefore requires a playful intelligence that underpins a subconscious element of fun, curiosity and inquisitive enquiry.
+Building a brand that connects with both the adult and child requires a playful intelligence that underpins a subconscious element of fun, curiosity, and inquisitive inquiry.

 B – Branding